 We sell globally through our own direct sales force and through independent distributors.
 We currently serve customers in over 100 countries throughout the world.
-The majority of our sales is denominated in United States ("U.S.") dollars and we have sales denominated in Euros, Canadian dollars, Japanese Yen, British Pound and Australian dollars as well as other currencies.
-In 2023 and 2022, we had worldwide net sales to Medline of 16% and 15% of consolidated net sales, respectively.
-In 2021, we did not have sales over 10% to any single customer.
+The majority of our sales is denominated in U.S. dollars and we have sales denominated in Euros, Canadian dollars, Japanese Yen, British Pound and Australian dollars as well as other currencies.
+In 2024, 2023, and 2022, we had worldwide net sales to a single distributor of 18%, 16%, and 15% of consolidated net sales, respectively.